|Assessment. Advice & Support for Autism Spectrum Disorder and related issues|

 For more information please read the About Autism Spectrum Disorder Page.

-Therefore, although most of the practitioners who work with ASD do not have them and so must work 'objectively', Francis has a unique 'subjective' insight into the Syndrome and what it means in terms of day-to-day living.
+Therefore, although most of the practitioners who work with ASD do not have it themselves and so must work 'objectively', Francis has a unique 'subjective' insight into ASD and what it means in terms of day-to-day living.

 More than that, he acts as a role model to both those who have ASD and their families; a living example of the fact that even if you have ASD you can live, like so many others (and some more famous than he) a successful and fulfilled life.
 Having Autistic Spectrum Disorder is not a 'life sentence'.